github/codeql/docs/ql-documentation/ql-training-rst/intro-to-ql/intro-ql-general.rst

 Find all instances!
 ===================

+- When applied to the code, the query found the original bug and around 30 others.

+- Three of those were in the same entry, descent and landing module.

+- All were fixed with a mid-flight patch.

 .. image:: ../_static-training/curiosity2.png
-   :scale: 50 %
+   :scale: 75%

-When applied to the code, the query found the original bug and around 30 others.

-Three of those were in the same entry, descent and landing module.

-All were fixed with a mid-flight patch.

 .. note::